Songonge/Data-Analytics-Tips/What-To-Include-In-Your-DA-Report.md

 > [!IMPORTANT]
 > :purple_circle: In addition to the above points, I should mention that continuous learning and consistency are essential to achieving long-term success in any field.
-> ➡️ With data evolving every day, I stay updated with new techniques and best practices to refine my approach.
+> :purple_circle: With data evolving every day, I stay updated with new techniques and best practices to refine my approach.
-> ➡️ Adapting to new features helps me be flexible in any tool I choose to work with.
+> :purple_circle: Adapting to new features helps me be flexible in any tool I choose to work with.

 📌 Do you have a better approach to data tasks?
 I would love to hear your thoughts [here](https://www.linkedin.com/in/edwigesongong/).